Ranking and Selection with Covariates for Personalized Decision Making: Two-Stage Procedures

 Clearly, the assumption of homoscedasticity yields more analytical and computational tractability than the assumption of heteroscedasticity.
-However, if Procedure {\FDHom} is used in the presence of heteroscedastic sampling errors, it may fail to deliver the desired unconditional PCS guarantee.
+However, if Procedure TS is used in the presence of heteroscedastic errors, it may fail to deliver the desired $\PCSE$ guarantee.
 An intuitive explanation is that using a single variance estimate for all the design points may underestimate the variance at some design points, leading to insufficient sampling effort at those design points.
-On the other hand, Procedure {\FDHet} may behave in an overly conservative manner in the presence of homoscedastic sampling error.
-This is because Procedure {\FDHet} demands estimation of the variance at each design point, which amounts to estimating the common variance repeatedly in the homoscedasticity setting and each time is done separately, resulting in excessive samples.
-The conservativeness is also attributed to the fact that using order statistic in Procedure {\FDHet} further loosens the lower bound of the unconditional PCS.
-These trade-off will be revealed clearly in the numerical experiments in \S\ref{sec-numerical}.